tosh-coding/AsyncFiberWorks/Readme.md

  * _[ThreadPoolAdapter](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/ThreadPoolAdapter.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

 ## Procedures ##
 These are mechanisms for sequential processing.
 Call all tasks in the order in which they were registered.
-Can specify the fiber to be executed.
 Wait for the calls to complete one by one before proceeding.
+Different fibers can be specified for each action.
+Can be performed repeatedly.

  * _[FiberAndTaskPairList](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndTaskPairList.cs)_ - List of destination fiber and task pairs.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/FiberAndTaskPairListTests.cs).
  * _[FiberAndHandlerPairList{TMessage}](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Procedures/FiberAndHandlerPairList.cs)_ - List of destination fiber and handler pairs.
 Can be used for event handling.
 [Example](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorksTests/FiberAndTaskPairListTests.cs#L93).